sabotrax/monisrahmen/site_documents/ASSEMBLY.md

 ### Step 9

-Connect the Micro-USB to the Raspberry Pi and secure it to the frame using a cable tie with the strain relief.
+Connect the Micro-USB power cord to the Raspberry Pi and secure it to the frame using a cable tie and the strain relief.

 <img src="assembly-9.jpg" width="400">